Which of the following best defines psychology as a scientific di... | Study Prep in Pearson+

 1

-Step 1: Understand that psychology is a scientific discipline focused on studying human behavior and mental processes, rather than just physical structures or supernatural phenomena.
+Step 1: Understand that psychology is a scientific discipline focused on studying aspects related to humans and animals, particularly their behavior and mental processes.

-Step 2: Recognize that psychology involves systematic observation, experimentation, and analysis to understand how people think, feel, and act.
+Step 2: Recognize that behavior refers to observable actions, while mental processes include internal experiences such as thoughts, feelings, and perceptions.

-Step 3: Differentiate psychology from other fields such as neurology (which studies the brain's structure and function) and medicine (which diagnoses and treats physical illnesses).
+Step 3: Differentiate psychology from other fields: neuroscience studies the brain's structure and function, medicine focuses on physical health and diseases, and sociology studies human societies and cultures.

-Step 4: Note that psychology does not involve the study of supernatural phenomena, as it relies on empirical evidence and scientific methods.
+Step 4: Identify that the best definition of psychology encompasses both behavior and mental processes, highlighting its broad scope beyond just the brain or physical health.

-Step 5: Conclude that the best definition of psychology as a scientific discipline is 'The study of behavior and mental processes' because it captures the broad scope and scientific approach of the field.
+Step 5: Conclude that the correct definition of psychology as a scientific discipline is 'The study of behavior and mental processes.'

 Watch next